SirajKakeh/simple-ems/README.md

 # simple-ems

-A simmlpe Employee Management System
+A simlpe Employee Management System
 You'll need to provide your own `application.properties` in order for the app to work with the following keys:

 - spring.jpa.hibernate.ddl-auto=update